Postcards from the Western Front

 - Joanne Crawford is an editor with Fairfax Media.
 Her husband Graham Harrison is Les’s grandson.

-The story Postcards from the Western Front first appeared on Farm Online.
+The story Postcards from the Western Front first appeared on Newcastle Herald.